 Children at school have a choice of either bringing with them their own packed lunch or having a school dinner which is provided by HC3S.
-For children choosing a school dinner, they are given a daily choice of either a red (meat option), green (vegetarian option) or blue (baked potato) meal.
+For children choosing a school dinner, they are given a daily choice of either a red (meat option), green (vegetarian option), blue (baked potato) or orange (streets option).

 Regular opportunities are provided for parents to sample school dinners at our open days.
 Parent feedback about the quality of our school dinners is positive.

 Really enjoyed the chicken lunch.
 I would come to eat one of them again!